PaddyConnolly/advent-of-code/README.md

 ## Day 7

 Much quicker one, almost got tripped up again by not reading the question for the first part (I was counting beams at the end not total splits).
 Came up with a recursive solution for the second part which took too long at first but added memoisation which fixed the issue.

+## Day 8

+Definitely the hardest so far, lots of research required into Disjoint Set Unions.
+However it was probably one of the easiest second part follow-ups, only required a slight tweak.